-3. You can’t accept praise or offer praise to others: When someone pays you a compliment, you may tend to view their approval as insincere or undeserved.
+3. You can’t accept praise or offer praise to others: When someone pays you a compliment, you may suspect that their intention is insincere.
 Your negativity will block you from receiving their acknowledgement of your strengths.
 When you can’t appreciate your own efforts, you will assume that others can’t either.
 A skewed self-concept will also affect how you judge others.
 You can never feel truly happy when others succeed or appreciate them because it makes you feel inadequate and unworthy.

 4. You ignore your wins and magnify your mistakes: You know that you’re being too hard on yourself when you can’t experience a real sense of joy at your own accomplishments.
-You may have a tendency to either play down your success or deny its significance by attributing it to the influence of outside involvement.
+You may either play down your success or deny its significance by attributing it to the influence of outside involvement.
 On the flip side, you’ll be quick to notice your flaws and bring them into full view.
 Deep down you’ll find that you’re pleased to see any confirmation of your inadequacy.
-When your focus is biased towards failure instead of your successes, there is an imbalance you need to attend to.
+When you’re biased towards failure instead of your successes, there’s an imbalance you need to address.

 All my best on your journey,

 Reflection Question: Can you remember a time in your life when you were too hard on yourself?
 What were some of the things that you did and said?